Slamy/Wiki_MiSTer/Core-porting-notes.md

 output  [12:0] VIDEO_ARY,
 output        VGA_DE,
 ```
-Besides other well-known VGA_* signals, these signals are important in MiSTer in order to get a proper display.
-CLK_VIDEO and CE_PIXEL are used to sample the pixels.
-If pixel rate equals to CLK_VIDEO, then set CE_PIXEL=1.
-Many cores have common system clock where pixel frequency is the product of the division of system clock to some number.
-In this case, set CLK)VIDEO to the system clock and assert CE_PIXEL at clock cycles where a new pixel is produced.
-Look in zxspectrum.sv to see how it's done.
+Besides other well-known `VGA_*` signals, these signals are important in MiSTer in order to get a proper display. `CLK_VIDEO` and `CE_PIXEL` are used to sample the pixels.
+If pixel rate equals to `CLK_VIDEO`, then set `CE_PIXEL` to `1`.
+Many cores have a common system clock where pixel frequency is the product of the division of system clock by some number.
+In this case, set `CLK_VIDEO` to the system clock and assert `CE_PIXEL` at clock cycles where a new pixel is produced.
+Look in `mycore.sv` to see how it's done.
-without CLK_VIDEO, you can still have VGA output, but OSD won't work.
+Without `CLK_VIDEO`, you can still have VGA output, but OSD won't work.

-**VIDEO_ARX** and **VIDEO_ARY** define aspect ratio on HDMI output.
+`VIDEO_ARX` and `VIDEO_ARY` define aspect ratio on HDMI output.
 It doesn't affect VGA output.
-Usually VIDEO_ARX=4, VIDEO_ARY=3 or VIDEO_ARX=16, VIDEO_ARY=9.
-They can have other values but with extreme values, you may have video problems.
+Usually `VIDEO_ARX=4`/`VIDEO_ARY=3` or `VIDEO_ARX=16`/`VIDEO_ARY=9`.
+Other values are possible, but extreme values may cause video problems.

-**VGA_DE** is another crucial part for MiSTer.
-Basically, it's opposite to blank signals: `~(VBlank | HBlank)` but with some notes.
+`VGA_DE` is another crucial part for MiSTer.
+Basically, it's opposite of blank signals `~(VBlank | HBlank)` but with some notes.
 HDMI video scaler detects the horizontal resolution by first active video line.
-So, you need to be sure the first line is not cut due to unaligned VBlank and HBlank signals to each other.
-Otherwise, you will get a messed HDMI video.
+So, you need to be sure the first line is not cut due to misaligned VBlank and HBlank signals.
+Otherwise, you'll get a distorted HDMI video.

-**VGA_HS** and **VGA_VS** should have positive pulse polarity.
+`VGA_HS` and `VGA_VS` should have positive pulse polarity.

 ```verilog
 output        AUDIO_S
 ```
 Make sure you set correct mode signed/unsigned, otherwise audio will be distorted.

-**DDRAM_** are signals of DDR3 memory.
-If the core can use this memory instead of SDRAM, then it won't require SDRAM board.
+`DDRAM_` are signals for DDR3 memory.
+If the core can use this memory instead of SDRAM, then an SDRAM board is not required.

-**SDRAM_** are signals of SDR SDRAM memory.
-The core will require SDRAM board if it uses these signals.
+`SDRAM_` are signals for SDRAM memory.
+The core will require an SDRAM board if these signals are used.

 ### HPS_IO
-There is a supplementary module **hps_io.v** which is also required to use in the same entity (see zxspectrum.sv).
-It provides in/out control from ARM side.
-Most signals are same or similar to MiST (user_io+data_io or mist_io modules) signals.
-So, if the core is ported from MiST, it in most cases it's 1:1 signal connections.
+The supplementary module `hps_io.v` is also required (see `mycore.sv`).
+It provides input/output control from the ARM side.
+Most signals are the same or similar to those in MiST (`user_io`/`data_io` or `mist_io` modules).
+So, if the core is ported from MiST, the signals will be mostly identical.

-MiSTer has some changes/improvements over original MiST io modules:
+MiSTer has some changes/improvements over the original MiST I/O modules:
-* Supports up to 4 images mount at the same time (MiST has only 1).
-Set module parameter VDNUM to 2..4 if more than 1 mounted image is required.
-If VDNUM=1 then related signals are same as in MiST.
+* Support for up to four mounted images (MiST only supports one).
+Set module parameter `VDNUM` to `2..4` if more than one mounted image is required.
+If `VDNUM` is set to `1`, then related signals are same as in MiST.
-* Due to SD card on MiSTer uses multiple partitions and holds other vital to MiSTer parts, access to whole SD card from cores is not available in MiSTer.
-Only the access to image files is possible.
-Cores requiring direct access to whole SD card should be redesigned to access to images only.
+* Due to the SD card using multiple partitions, cores are unable to access the entire SD card.
+Only access to ROM files is possible.
+Cores requiring direct access to SD card should be redesigned for access to ROMs only.
-* Main MiSTer file system on SD card is exFAT which supports files bigger than 4GB.
+* Main MiSTer partition is formatted as exFAT, which supports files bigger than 4GB.
 * OSD supports up to 15 lines (7 lines in MiST) which is handy for many cores.
-* ARM<->FPGA communication is done through the parallel bus which speeds up the communication.
+* Communications between ARM and FPGA are performed via the parallel bus, which speeds up communication.
 It supports 16bit I/O.

-There are some other under the hood improvements in firmware like Keyboard/Mouse/Joystick setup.
+* Other under-the-hood improvements to firmware, such as keyboard/mouse/joystick setup.